-Residential POL 1 To promote a high standard of design and layout in new residential developments with regard to the local character of the townscape and landscape.
-Residential POL 2 To ensure that services and utilities in residential developments are provided concurrent with the construction of new dwellings.
+Residential POL 1 To promote a high standard of design and layout in new residential developments with regard to the local character of the townscape and landscape;

+Residential POL 2 To ensure that services and utilities in residential developments are provided concurrent with the construction of new dwellings;

 Residential POL 3 To ensure that all new residential developments incorporate a detailed landscape plan, which shall be an integral part of the implementation of the development.
-Maximum use should be made of the opportunities presented by existing landscape features (including tree groups, hedgerows and streams).
+Maximum use should be made of the opportunities presented by existing landscape features (including tree groups, hedgerows and streams);

 Residential POL 4 To encourage and in some cases, require the use or incorporation of local place names for new housing developments.

 Residential POL 5 To promote energy efficiency both during the construction phase and during the lifetime of the development by sensitive design and layout taking into account topography, orientation and surrounding features.
-Residential POL 6 To require the submission of an overall site layout plan for residential development on the parcels of residential land identified in the Core Strategy for Phase 1 release to accompany any application for residential development on those lands.
-The layout plan should illustrate: 1. the phasing of units (to include full proposals for the delivery of services and open space in tandem with the occupation of residential units); 2. a landscape plan; 3. traffic management, parking and access arrangements including accesses from the local road network; 4. provision of footpaths, cycleways and public lighting (the delivery of which must be in tandem with the occupation of residential units), and; 5. piped water services.

-3.6.1 Design of Residential Areas
+3.8.1 Design of Residential Areas